ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 3. Configure basic features
 4. Hook into grid events

-Once complete, you will have an interactive grid, populated with data from an external source that responds to user-interaction.
-Try resizing columns or clicking on a cell in the example below to see the grid in action:
+Once complete, you'll have an interactive grid, populated with data from an external source that responds to user-interaction.
+Try it our for yourself by:

+1. Clicking Column Headers to sort
+2. Clicking hamburger menu on Column Headers to filter
+3. Draging Column Header Dividers to resize columns
+4. Clicking cells to select them (hold 'ctrl' to select multiple rows)
+5. Switching pages with the pagination controls

-<grid-example title='Complete Example' name='complete-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>
+<grid-example title='Testing Example' name='testing-example' type='generated' options='{ "exampleHeight": 550 }'></grid-example>

+---

 ## Introduction